gost/docs/gost_debug_sql_queries.md

 # GOST Debug SQL Queries

-In this document a method to quickly debug GOST sql queries is described.
+In this document a method to quickly debug GOST SQL queries is described.

 ## Enable GOST verbose logging